containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### Using symbolic links

-Quadlet supports using symbolic links for the base of the search paths.
+Quadlet supports using symbolic links for the base of the search paths and inside them.
-Symbolic links below the search paths are not supported.

 ## DESCRIPTION